Alice (Lady Gaga song): Live performances

 In 2022, Gaga performed "Alice" live at The Chromatica Ball stadium tour as the first song of Act One of the show.
-Similarly to the album, the song was preceded by the instrumentals of "Chromatica I" as an intro.
+Similarly to the album, the song was preceded by the instrumentals of "Chromatica I" as an intro, accompanied by visuals of embryos and eggs.
 Gaga appeared on stage lying on an operating table while singing the song.
-She was wearing a blood-red gown with peak-shoulders – designed by her sister, Natali Germanotta, along with black leather boots and fingerless gloves.
+She was wearing a blood-red gown with peak-shoulders – designed by her sister, Natali Germanotta – along with black leather boots and fingerless gloves.

-In his concert review, NMEs Nick Levine noted it was a "slightly shocking staging that underlines the thinly veiled mental anguish in her lyrics.
-'Where's my body?
-I'm stuck in my mind', Gaga sings pleadingly."
-Laviea Thomas of Gigwise also highlighted the performance, writing that "belting out some completely unhinged, unearthly and simply iconic screams, 'Alice', is a stomping introductory – I've never heard Gaga scream like this before, her vocal range is truly undefeated."
+In his concert review, David Cobbald of The Line of Best Fit thought the sequence had "undertones of rebirth", with Gaga lying on what appeared to be a "morgue slab".
+NMEs Nick Levine described the performance as a slightly shocking presentation that emphasizes the subtle mental anguish in the lyrics, highlighting Gaga's pleading lines: "Where's my body?
+I'm stuck in my mind."

 Credits and personnel

 Credits adapted from the liner notes of Chromatica.